st3v3nmw/obsidian-spaced-repetition/README.md

 ### Installation

-You can easily install the plugin from Obsidian's community plugin section in the Obsidian app.
+You can easily install the plugin from Obsidian's community plugin section in the Obsidian app (Search `Spaced Repetition`).

 #### Manual Installation